Who Else Wants an Electric Scooter Lock That Really Works?

 Make It Hard to Access the Lock

-• Fill the inside of U-lock
+• Fill the inside of the U-lock

 • Face the keyhole downwards